 - TEAMSTERS – Check out the Teamsters statement on COVID-19

-Q: What’s the difference between a job being “cancelled” vs. a job being “postponed”?
+Q: What’s the difference between a job being “canceled” vs. a job being “postponed”?

 A: If it’s only postponed, the hiring company does not need to pay you any cancellation fees!